eduardosoliv/miscellaneous/benchmarks/couchdb.md

 Running 10 clients I got around 40 documents/s each, so a total of 400 documents/s.

-Then I hadded 4 volumes to the server and with raid 0, with the same clients I got a total of 910 documents/s.
+Then I added 4 volumes to the server and raid 0, with the same clients I got a total of 910 documents/s.

 Compacting
 ------------